 Jun 10, 2008 The San Francisco Chronicle

 The common wisdom about walkable neighborhoods holds that density – proximity to destinations – determines the number of walking trips.
 An ideal walking distance of a quarter mile is usually prescribed between residences and the nearest transit stop or retail center.
-Opinion
+Blog Post

 May 18, 2008 By